Mpox

 About Mpox

-Mpox is a rare disease that is caused by infection with monkeypox virus.
-Mpox belongs to the Orthopox genus, which also includes smallpox and cowpox.
+Mpox is a rare disease that is caused by infection with mpox virus.
+Mpox belongs to the same gruop of viruses that includes smallpox and cowpox.
 Mpox cases in humans in the U.S. have been linked to international travel as well as imported animals.

 Symptoms